Kasaragod district

 The district is situated on the rich biodiversity of the Western Ghats.
 It was a part of the Kannur district of Kerala until 24 May 1984.
 It also remains the last formed district of kerala to date.
 The district is bounded by Dakshina Kannada district to the north, Western Ghats to the northeast, Kodagu district to the southeast, Kannur district to the south, and the Arabian Sea to the west.
 Kasaragod district has the maximum number of rivers in Kerala - 12.

 Kasaragod town is located on the estuary where the Chandragiri River, which is also the longest river in the district, empties into Arabian Sea.
 Kasaragod is home to several forts which include Arikady fort, Bekal Fort, Chandragiri Fort, and Hosdurg Fort.
 Bekal Fort is also the largest fort in Kerala.
 The historic hill of Ezhimala is located on the southern portion of Kavvayi Backwaters of Nileshwaram.
 Talakaveri, which is home to Talakaveri Wildlife Sanctuary where the 805 km long Kaveri River originates, is located closer to Ranipuram in Kerala-Karnataka border.
-Robert Caldwell describes the extent of Malayalam in the late 19th century as extending from Chandragiri fort and Chandragiri river in the north to Neyyar river beyond Thiruvananthapuram in the south.
+Robert Caldwell describes the extent of Malayalam in the late 19th century as extending from Chandragiri fort and Chandragiri River in the north to Neyyar River beyond Thiruvananthapuram in the south.

 Tulunadu, where Tulu language is traditionally spoken, is said to be bound on the south by the Chandragiri river and fort, thus including Kasaragod city within the Tulunadu region.
 Historian N. Shyam Bhat states that at present, the Tulu nadu can linguistically be said to extend to the south up to the river Chandragiri or Payaswini, and culturally up to the Kavvayi river in the south, as the region between the Chandragiri and Kavai (Kavvayi) rivers presents the characteristics of a twilight zone between the Malayalam and Tulu speaking areas.

 Kasargod is also the first district in India to have official symbols-official tree, flower, bird, species.

 Etymology

-Until the 16th century CE, Kasaragod town was known by the name Kāññirakkōṭŭ (meaning, 'The land of kāññira Trees').
+From the Kannada words kāsara "Strychnos nux vomica" and gōḍe "fort".
+Until the 16th century CE, Kasaragod town was known by the name Kāññirakkōṭŭ from Malayalam kāññiram "Strychnos nux vomica" and kōṭŭ "fort".